ciupava/ramp-code-fAIr/docs/How_I_set_up_my_training_data.md

 python $RAMP_HOME/ramp-code/scripts/make_train_val_split_lists.py -src $RAMP_HOME/ramp-data/PREP/ghana/chips -pfx ghana_split -trn 0.85 -val 0.15
 ```

 This will produce two files in the current directory (RAMP_HOME/ramp-data/PREP/ghana), which will contain lists of randomly selected chips to use for training and validation.
-These files will be named 'ghana_split_train.csv' and 'ghana_split_val.csv'; the former will contain 85% of the chips, and the latter will contain 15%.
+These files will be named 'ghana_.csv' and 'ghana_split_val.csv'; the former will contain 85% of the chips, and the latter will contain 15%.

 To move the TRAINING chips to the appropriate locations, call from RAMP_HOME: